 Triage services have continued in an effort to identify individuals for whom expedited admissions may be appropriate.
-This program, called TCEA (Triage Consultation and Expedited Admissions) identified and accepted requests for 18 individuals for expedited admissions during this period, with a total of 128 individuals to date.
+To date this program, called TCEA (Triage Consultation and Expedited Admissions), has identified and accepted requests for 148 individuals for expedited admissions, out of a total of 224 individual referrals.